RifatArefin32/Learn-Django-REST-Framework/notes/7_prefetch_select_related.md

 ```

 ### Note
 Here, Django already preloaded all books with a single extra query.
 So even though `author.books.all()` is still called, Django uses the cached, pre-fetched data in memory, not the database.
-So, total queries: only 2
+So, total queries is only 2
 - 1 for all authors
 - 1 for all related books